NUSTEM-UK/KV6006-Practical-Session-2022/worksheets/2-data_sources-APIs.md

 }
 ```

 This is JSON-structured data, containing information about all the humans who are currently in space.
-Documentation for this API may be found at [http://open-notify.org/Open-Notify-API/People-In-Space/](http://open-notify.org/Open-Notify-API/People-In-Space/), where you'll notice that the data source is... a guy called Nathan who's really obsessed with space missions, who does this by hand every time there's a launch.
+Documentation for this API may be found at [http://open-notify.org/Open-Notify-API/People-In-Space/](http://open-notify.org/Open-Notify-API/People-In-Space/), where you'll notice that the data source is... a guy called Nathan who's really obsessed with space missions, who updates this by hand every time there's a launch.
 Seriously.

 Let's do something with this programatically.